TigerGraph-DevLabs/tg-fullstack-course/docs/course/04_notes.md

 import G6 from '@antv/g6';
 ```

 [AntV G6](https://antv.vision/en) will be used in this tutorial which is a new generation of data visualization solution from Ant Group.
 In addition, Axios provides a small package with a very extensible interface.
-[Learn more](https://axios-http.com/)
+[Learn more](https://github.com/axios/axios)

 &nbsp; &nbsp;

-**Step IV.
-Loading Data at front: <br>**
+## Step IV.
+Loading Data at front

 Three key points to cover from loading the data at frontend which are 1) React constructor, 2) React life Cycle, and 3) Axios (HTTP request).
 <br/>
 <br/>1) The React constructor is a method that's automatically called during the creation of an object from a class.
 Therefore, it is used to bind event handlers to the components.
 In other words, we will use to create a state to store data object.